rust-lang/project-ffi-unwind/rfcs/0000-c-unwind-abi.md

 types).
 In other words, a forced unwind operation on one platform will simply deallocate Rust frames without true unwinding on other platforms.

-This RFC specifies that it is undefined behavior to cross Rust frames with destructors via such language features and library functions, regardless of the platform.
+This RFC specifies that:

+* It is undefined behavior to cross Rust frames with destructors via such language features and library functions, regardless of the platform or the ABI.
+* Conversely, such language features may always safely cross Rust frames _without_ destructors.

 [inside-rust-forced]: https://blog.rust-lang.org/inside-rust/2020/02/27/ffi-unwind-design-meeting.html#forced-unwinding